thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 Key ID is defined has follow

 ~~~
-key_id = H(PublicKeyMaterial)
+key_id = encode(H(PublicKeyMaterial))
 ~~~

 where

-* PublicKeyMaterial is a length-prefix-encoded blob of data
+* `PublicKeyMaterial` is a length-prefix-encoded blob of data
-* H is a hash function
+* `H` is a hash function
+* `encode` is some encoding function

+The Truncated Key ID is derived from the Key ID and uniquely identifies a Key within a Key Directory.
+For example, Privacy Pass uses the last byte of the the Key ID in network byte order.
+Other protocols use other schemes.

 Open question about H:
 * Should the draft provide specific H